Student Council – 57th Student Council MIR

 Club Naver Café Link: https://cafe.naver.com/caueconcira

-Hello!
-We are CRACKERS, the basketball club of the Department of Economics at Chung-Ang University.
+Hello, we are CRACKERS, the basketball club of the School of Economics at Chung-Ang University.

 We hold regular practice sessions every Tuesday.

-In the first semester, we train with the goal of competing in the “President’s Cup Inter-Chung-Ang Basketball Tournament”, while in the second semester, our focus shifts to the on-campus league.
+During the first semester, we prepare for the “President’s Cup Intercollegiate Basketball Tournament,” while in the second semester we focus on the campus league.

-Regardless of skill level, a love for basketball is all you need.
-CRACKERS is always open to new members.
+Regardless of skill level, all you need is a passion for basketball.
+CRACKERS is always open to everyone.
+CRACKERS FIRE!

 Department of Economics Circle – La Naissance